KrishnaYadati/IIT-H-FWC-Project/5G-NR-LDPC-Encoder/codes/README.md

 To compile .c files in linux use "gcc filename.c -o filename"

+Before compiling codewordgen.c add all the base graph text files to the folder where codewordgen.c is located.
 ## Execution :

 To execute .c files in linux use "./filename"